TheSecretSquad/OOP-Todo-App-Example/README.md

 For example the Business Term 'Done' may require digging deeper into its meaning to the User.

 ### Further Questions for the User
-Below are more questions we ask the user to elicit information about what to build.
+Below are more questions we ask the user to elicit information about what the problem is.
 "Answers" are assumed to be from the User.
 Again, we are playing the role of the User.

 **Q: Why do you want a digital list?
-Why do we need an app/website at all?**
+Why do we need an App at all?**

 ***A: It's hard to keep 'things' in sync manually and I don't always remember a note pad and it's hard to change 'priority' with a physical list.
 Sometimes I want to 'share' the list with 'others'.***